 ——————— back to top ———————-

-To generate energy, the cells in our bodies perform complex reactions in their mitochondria (Krebs cycle and oxidative phosphorylation) which use oxygen (O2) and generate carbon dioxide (CO2) as a waste product.
-O2 supply and CO2 disposal in humans is provided through the lung, in flies through the tracheal system.
+To generate energy, the cells in our bodies perform complex reactions in their mitochondria which use oxygen (O2) and generate carbon dioxide (CO2) as a waste product (explained here).
+O2 supply and CO2 disposal in humans is provided through the lung, in many aquatic animals by gills, in most arthropods including flies through the tracheal system.

 The lung is a highly branched, tubular structure which is directly connected via its main branch (the trachea) to the mouth opening.
-Within the lung, the hollow air-filled trachea branch out into fine bronchioles which terminate in bulb-shaped alveoli.
-The alveoli are closely associated with fine capillaries of the blood circulation system.
+Within the lung, the hollow air-filled trachea branch out into fine bronchioles which terminate in balloon-shaped alveoli (singular: alveolus) which are grouped or bunched up into acini (singular: acinus; see film below).
+Alveoli are closely associated with fine capillaries of the blood circulation system.
 This close spatial arrangement allows O2 to pass over from the hollow alveoli into the blood, which is carried via pulmonary veins (red in image) to the left heart chambers (see “Circulation” section) and from there to all parts of our body, where the O2 can be passed on to target cells in need.
 Vice versa, the pulmonary arteries (blue in image) carry the CO2-rich blood from the right heart chamber into the lung, where the CO2 is released into the alveoli to be exhaled during the normal breathing process.

 The tracheal system of flies also consists of tubular structures connecting to the body surface at one end, and branching out into the body on the other.
 Flies are small and do not have a blood vessel system that enters tissues.
 Instead, the tubular tracheal branches reach directly into all organs and tissues and exchange O2 and CO2 directly with their cells (see image above).